Social Anxiety Research

 How Are People in Ukraine Coping Six Months into the War?
 A Study on Stress, Anxiety, and Depression.

-Click here for the article published by Frontiers in Psychiatry.
 This study investigated the prevalence and predictors of mental health issues, specifically anxiety, depression, and stress, among 706 Ukrainians from different age groups and regions, both men and women, in the midst of the military conflict with Russia.
-The survey was conducted six months after …
+The survey was conducted six months after the conflict began, from August to October 2022.
+The results

 How Are People in Ukraine Coping Six Months into the War?
 A Study on Stress, Anxiety, and Depression.
 Read More »